witnet/vrf-solidity/README.md

     - *_message*: The message (in bytes) used for computing the VRF
   - _Output_:
     - The fast verify required parameters as the tuple `([uPointX, uPointY], [sHX, sHY, cGammaX, cGammaY])`
+- **gammaToHash**:
+  - _Description_: Computes the VRF hash output as result of the digest of a ciphersuite-dependent prefix concatenated with the gamma point.
+This hash can be used for deterministically generating verifiable pseudorandom numbers.
+  - _Inputs_:
+    - *_gammaX*: The x-coordinate of the gamma EC point
+    - *_gammaY*: The y-coordinate of the gamma EC point
+  - _Output_:
+    - The VRF hash ouput as shas256 digest

 ## Elliptic Curve VRF (using `Secp256k1`)